robertominini/Watch-your-words/index.md

 ### Proportion of politicians by chamber, party and birth date
 {% include sunburst_3.html %}

+We can notice various things:
+1. From the first graph we notice that the percentage of members of each party belonging to the House of Representatives is mostly consistent between Democrats and Republicans 224 to 218, while Republicans count 56 senators v.
+41 for the Dem in our dataset.
+Democrats in both chambers seem to have a younger range of representatives. for example those born after the 60s represent the most popoulous group at the House of Representatives among Democrats, while they only figure on 3rd place for Republicans (57 v.
+49)
+2. The Senate is composed (naturally given the Corsus Honorum strongly felt in the US) by older people.
+In particular people born in the 40s or earlier represent just 17% in the House of Representatives versus one third of the Senate.
+3. In this last one we can see even more clearly what said for the first suburst graph.
+Especially if we select by clicking on the particular sections of the circle Democrats>House and compare to Republicans>House

 # How do we measure?
 The question is: how can we measure the lexical level of a person from their quotes?
 Basically we aggregated many quotes (2000 on average!) for each politician, extracted randomly if they had more than that, in order to create a text.
 Then, we used some metrics to evaluate the text.
 To conduct our analysis on the politicians' words we will use six different metrics.